SlightHeadache/choctopus44/README.md

 ## Known issues
  * Slide switch requires hand wiring (see notes)
- * Potentially flaky Bluetoot behaviour?
+ * Potentially flaky Bluetooth behaviour?
    * Could be a Samsung A51 specific issue
    * Could be caused by malfunctioning Nice!Nano, the unit has had a hard life